 Diabetes and mental health

-This narrative review summarises the research into five common mental health problems that can affect adults living with type 1 diabetes, type 2 diabetes or gestational diabetes: fear of hypoglycaemia, diabetes distress, depression, disordered eating, and disordered sleep.
-The evidence shows that diabetes distress, fear of hypoglycaemia and mental health problems are common among adults with diabetes and can substantially decrease quality of life and self-care, and increase the risk of adverse health outcomes, such as higher HbA1c, greater co-morbidities and premature mortality.
-Many mental health problems are bidirectionaly linked to diabetes.
-Randomised controlled trials have shown that psychological interventions are effective to reduce symptoms in the short term, including cognitive behavioural therapy, mindfulness-based cognitive therapy, and stepped care, which can also be offered digitally as a first step.
-However, diabetes distress, depression and other mental health problems are known to recur and the longer term outcomes of prevention or treatments are yet unclear.
-In general, mental problems are understudied in gestational diabetes.
+This Review summarises the research into five common mental health problems that can affect adults living with type 1 diabetes, type 2 diabetes, or gestational diabetes: fear of hypoglycaemia, diabetes distress, depression, disordered eating, and sleep disorders.
+Mental health problems are common among adults with diabetes and can substantially decrease the quality of life and self-care, and increase the risk of adverse health outcomes, such as high HbA1c, comorbidities, and premature mortality.
+Many mental health problems are bi-directionally linked to diabetes.
+Randomised controlled trials have shown that psychological interventions are effective in reducing symptoms in the short term, including cognitive behavioural therapy, mindfulness-based cognitive therapy, and stepped care, which can also be offered digitally as a first step.
+However, diabetes distress, depression, and other mental health problems are known to recur and the longer-term outcomes of prevention or treatments are unclear.
+In general, mental health problems are understudied in diabetes, particularly gestational diabetes.
 People with diabetes want to talk with their diabetes health professionals about the emotional side of living with and managing diabetes.
-These findings support integration of routine monitoring and psychological support into clinical practice.
-Health care policy makers should make sure that diabetes healthcare professionals are well-equipped and enabled to discuss mental health and refer to appropriate digital health tools and mental health specialists when needed.
+These findings support the integration of routine monitoring and psychological support into clinical practice.
+Health-care policy makers should ensure that diabetes health-care professionals are well equipped to discuss mental health and refer to appropriate digital health tools and mental health specialists when needed.

 Pouwer, François